Abiola249/Abiola249/README.md

 </p>

 ## About Me
-Data Analyst specializing in transforming complex datasets into actionable business insights, with a strong foundation in Banking and Finance.
-Proficient in SQL, Python, Power BI, Tableau, and Excel, I analyze data, track key KPIs, and build insightful dashboards that support data-driven decision-making.
-With experience across analytics projects, research, business development, and IT, I bring strong critical thinking, communication, and problem-solving skills, and I am focused on delivering measurable outcomes and strategic value to organizations.
+I am a results-driven **Data Analyst with hands-on experience transforming complex datasets into actionable insights, business dashboards, and predictive solutions that support smarter decision-making.**
+My work sits at the intersection of **Data Analytics, Business Intelligence, and Data Science**, where I use data not just to report what happened — but to uncover why it happened and what should happen next.
+With practical experience across customer analytics, sentiment analysis, predictive modeling, KPI reporting, and business visualization, I build solutions that translate numbers into measurable business value.

+## What I Do
+- Analyze structured and unstructured datasets for insight discovery
+- Build interactive dashboards and executive KPI reports
+- Develop machine learning models for prediction and classification
+- Clean, transform, and prepare raw data for analysis
+- Translate analytical findings into stakeholder-friendly recommendations
+- Solve business problems through data-driven storytelling

 <!-- Replace "your-username" with your actual GitHub username -->
-###  Check Out My Full Portfolio Website](https://your-username.[github.io](https://github.com/Abiola249)/)
+###  Check Out My Full Portfolio Website](https://your-username.[github.io](https://github.com/Abiola249)/Abiola249)

-##  What I'm Currently Working On
+##  Featured Projects

 - **Bank Marketing Analysis:** [ I built a Decision Tree Classifier on the UCI Bank Marketing dataset to predict customer subscription, and how those insights translate into real business decisions.]
 - **Twitter Sentiment Analysis:** [I analyzed 73,996 tweets across 32 global brands and gaming entities to uncover real public sentiment.A structured Excel dashboard showing the insights visually]